Message from the President

 Dr. Shunpei Yamazaki

 President Yamazaki completed the Master's Degree Program at Doshisha University Graduate School of Engineering in 1967.
-In 1970, while being a Ph.D. student at Doshisha University, he invented a non-volatile memory known as "flash memory".
+In 1970, while being a Ph.D. student at Doshisha University, he invented a basic device of a non-volatile memory known as "flash memory".
 Since then, he has devoted himself to R&D of silicon-related technology.
 In 1971, he received his Ph.D. in Engineering and joined the TDK Corporation (formerly known as Tokyo Denki Kagaku Kogyo K.K).
-In 1980, he established the Semiconductor Energy Laboratory Co., Ltd. (SEL) and assumed the position of President.
+In 1980, he founded SEL (Semiconductor Energy Laboratory Co., Ltd.) and assumed the position of President.

-In 2007, he was ranked 58th in the survey "the top 100 Living Geniuses" conducted by Synectics (UK).
+In 2007, he was ranked 58th in the survey “the top 100 Living Geniuses” conducted by Synectics (UK) and received W. David Kingery Award by The American Ceramic Society in 2018.
 He is a Life Fellow of IEEE (Institute of Electrical and Electronics Engineers) and a foreign member of the Royal Swedish Academy of Engineering Sciences (IVA), and he received an Honorary Doctor Degree of Culture from Doshisha University.
 He is also a member of Doshisha Shayu, the distinguished contributors to the Doshisha.

 Awards and Profile